1.0 Don't Stress!

 Fossil started out using 160-bit SHA-1 hashes to identify check-ins, just as in Git.
 That changed in early 2017 when news of the SHAttered attack broke, demonstrating that SHA-1 collisions were now practical to create.
 Two weeks later, the creator of Fossil delivered a new release allowing a clean migration to 256-bit SHA-3 with full backwards compatibility to old SHA-1 based repositories.

-The practical impact of SHAttered on structured data stores like the one in Git and Fossil isn't clear, but you want to have your repositories moved over to a stronger hash algorithm before someone figures out how to make use of the weaknesses in the old one.
-Fossil's developers moved on this problem quickly and had a widely-deployed solution to it years ago.
+The practical impact of attacks like SHAttered and SHAmbles on the Git and Fossil blockchains isn't clear, but you want to have your repositories moved over to a stronger hash algorithm before someone figures out how to make use of the weaknesses in the old one.
+Fossil has had this covered for years now, so that the solution is now almost universally deployed.

 Asides and Digressions